 Please filter our resources:

-If you are at least 18 years old and have been granted indefinite leave to remain, EU settled status, or have acquired a right of permanent residence in the UK under the EEA Regulations, you may be eligible to...
+If you are at least 18 years old and hold indefinite leave to remain or a right of permanent residence in the UK, you may be able to apply to naturalise as a British citizen.
+The requirements for naturalisation...

 The entitlement of adopted children to British citizenship is not a straightforward matter.
 In some circumstances, adopted children are British citizens automatically from the date of their adoption.
 In others, the...